Mull Fiddle Week Logo

 Flute/Whistle

-The flute and whistle class, led by the super-talented Brian Finnegan, is aimed at upper-intermediate through to advanced players.
+The flute and whistle class, led by the super-talented Conal McDonagh, is aimed at upper-intermediate through to advanced players.
 It will be expected that participants can learn by ear in real time and play comfortably at reel speed.

 Please note that our classes are unfortunately not suitable for beginners.